 - The pause on required student loan payments has made PSLF even more attractive than it previously was.
 While you are not making payments, these months still count towards the required 120 of qualified payments.
 Essentially, you are getting free credit for 18 months (March 2020 to September 2021) as if you had made payments.
 Because of this, it is important that you do not make payments towards your paused federal student loans during this period if you are eligible for PSLF.

 - Now may be a good time to certify your employment due to faster processing times.
 When the pause on payments stops, loan servicers will likely be backed up due to increases in call and service volume.
 You can jump the line and get this done now while volumes are low and response times are faster than usual.
 Remember, you can still get credit for past payments if you are just now pursuing PSLF for the first time but your past payments would have qualified.
 FedLoan Servicing is notorious for making mistakes when tracking your qualifying payments, so begin certifying employment as soon as you possible and keep your own records.

 - If you are eligible for PSLF but are worried about not receiving forgiveness, consider pursuing it but also save in a side fund as you work towards your 120 payments.
 If something happens resulting in not getting your loans forgiven, you can use your side fund to pay your student loans.
 If you take the required steps and end up getting PSLF, you will have a bucket of money you can use for other goals once you know your loans are forgiven.

 4. What should I do now with my student loans now?

-- I generally recommend holding off on making any changes to federal direct student loans until we know more in September (or sooner).
+- I generally recommend holding off on making any changes to federal direct student loans while payments and interest are paused.
 If you refinance federal direct loans to a private lender now, you may no longer be eligible for: